puppeteer/puppeteer/docs/api.md

 - <[Target]>

 Emitted when the url of a target changes.
+In case of multiple browser contexts, this event will fire for targets in any of them.

 #### event: 'targetcreated'
 - <[Target]>

 Emitted when a target is created, for example when a new page is opened by [`window.open`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) or [`browser.newPage`](#browsernewpage).
+In case of multiple browser contexts, this event will fire for targets in any of them.

 #### event: 'targetdestroyed'
 - <[Target]>

 Emitted when a target is destroyed, for example when a page is closed.
+In case of multiple browser contexts, this event will fire for targets in any of them.

 #### browser.browserContexts()
 - returns: <[Array]<[BrowserContext]>>